TRANSLATE THIS PAGE

 Online library services are available while the library building is closed.
 Visit the library website to find ebooks, electronic articles, streaming media, and more.
 Use Ask the Library to get help from UD librarians.

 Emergency Phone Number | 302-722-6634

 If you have any emergency ELI or UD questions, you can call or text our ELI emergency number.
 Our ELI Housing Coordinator, Rebecca Boyle, has the phone all day and night.
 Please leave a message and say your full name if she cannot answer.

 If you live at the Global Community and have an emergency housing question, you can call or text our Global Community emergency number.
 Please leave a message and say your full name and room number if Olivia cannot answer.

 ELI Medical Insurance

-Any current student who paid the ELI insurance fee for Session 4 20, is enrolled and can access their insurance card one of two ways:
+Any current student who paid the ELI insurance fee for this session is enrolled and can access their insurance card one of two ways: